angular/angular/README.md

 ## Changelog

 [Learn about the latest improvements][changelog].

 ## Upgrading
 Check out our [upgrade guide](https://update.angular.io/) to find out the best way to upgrade your project.

 ## Contributing

 ### Contributing Guidelines
-Read through our [contributing guidelines][contributing] to learn about how to submission process, coding rules and more.
+Read through our [contributing guidelines][contributing] to learn about our submission process, coding rules and more.

 ### Want to Help?

 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
 Read up on our guidelines for [contributing][contributing] and then check out one of our issues in the [hotlist: community-help](https://github.com/angular/angular/labels/hotlist%3A%20community-help).

 ### Code of Conduct

 Help us keep Angular open and inclusive.
 Please read and follow our [Code of Conduct][codeofconduct].

 ## Community
 Join the conversation and help the community.

 - [Twitter][twitter]